Chopper1337/discord-animated-status/README.md

 ![Python 3.8](https://img.shields.io/badge/python-3.8-brightgreen) ![Gui PyQt5](https://img.shields.io/badge/gui-pyqt5-blue) ![Stable-Version](https://img.shields.io/badge/stable--version-2.1.1-green)

 # First of all,
 yes, this is a selfbot.
+And we're not responsible for any bans you receive while using this software.

 # Information
 External libraries used: